CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Each layer is explained in the following chapter.

-Nevertheless, the same principles can be applied for example for feature oriented architecture, where the layers could be defined as:
+Nevertheless, the same principles can be applied for other architectural types as well for example; feature oriented architecture, where the layers could be defined as:

 - Application
 - Feature
 - Core
 - Shared

-Now let us have a look on what those layers will consist of.
+Now to the specific layers.

 ## Layers
 Let us have a look now on each layer and its purpose.
-Modules within the layers are then demonstrated with the example in the following chapter.
+Modules within layers are then demonstrated with the example in the following chapter.

 ### Application Layer
 Application layer consists of the final customer facing products; applications.
-Applications are linking domains and via configurations and Scaffold module glueing all the different parts together.
+Applications are linking domains and via configurations and Scaffold module glueing all different parts together.
 In such architecture, the App is basically a container that puts pieces together.

 Nevertheless, App might also contain some necessary Application implementations like receiving push notifications, handling deep linking, permissions and so on.